GitBoi37/UCI-ChemECar-2021/README.md

-test_DFRobot has worked the best so far test_getRawData is definitely broken for the old sensor for some reason test_getRGB is not broken for any sensors, unsure of working status, using first test for now color_reproduction is good but requires a specific pinup on the breadboard which is in the comments
+test_DFRobot has worked the best so far test_getRawData is definitely broken for the old sensor for some reason test_getRGB is not broken for any sensors, unsure of working status, using first test for now color_reproduction is good but requires a specific pinup on the breadboard which is in the comments of the code

-Data collection code development disclaimers:
-I have preserved the working code as data_collection_manual_input.exe data_collection_manual_input.exe is
-Testing has to be done on the new code (data_collection.exe) which not only utilizes a configuration file to streamline data collection but also contains the mode of operation dedicated to measuring the time until a given data point is reached

 For developer:
 If you modify the .py scripts and wonder why the .exe doesn't reflect any of your changes simply launch the appropriate .bat script and that will rebuild the .exe and delete any created files in the process, very helpful